arrowrowe/xml_stream/README.md

 xml_stream
 ==========

-Python XML parser for stream.
+A Python XML parser, a generator reading from stream.